aws-samples/aws-modernization-with-codefresh/content/10_prerequisites/aws_event.md

 ---
-title: "At an AWS Event"
+title: "1.
+At an AWS Event"
 chapter: false
 weight: 10
 ---

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
 A 12-digit hash will be provided to you by event staff.

+{{% notice note%}}
+You are welcome to use your own AWS account.
+In this case you will need to provision EKS cluster
+{{% /notice %}}

 ### Create AWS Account